 Preschool through 6th grade Sunday school uses a three-year curriculum based on the Revised Common Lectionary that ties worship and Sunday school.
 Sunday school lessons connect kids with the Bible stories they and their parents hear in worship.
 Currently we are using the Spark Lectionary curriculum.

 7th grade Sunday school meets during regular Sunday school time and is considered our “pre-confirmation” year.
 Students cover the Bible from creation to Revelation to prepare them for confirmation classes in 8th and 9th graders.
-We use the Echo the Story 36 curriculum.
+We use the Colaborate: Bible Study curriculum.

 Good News Bibles are presented to our students at the beginning of their 3rd grade year.
 Students in 3rd-6th grades bring their Bibles with them each week to be used in Sunday school.

 First Holy Communion classes are held for 4th graders during the season of Lent.
 No particular age for first communion is prescribed by the ELCA and any parent of a baptized child wishing their child to receive communion earlier should contact Pastor Linderman.
-The sacrament of communion is discussed with all 4th graders for four Sunday school classes during Lent.
+The sacrament of communion is discussed with all 4th graders for three Sunday school classes.
 Currently we use A Place for You curriculum by Daniel Erlander available from Augsburg Fortress.

 Junior Youth Group is for 3rd – 8th graders and meets monthly for fun activities and service projects.
 Members of the Junior Youth Group are encouraged to attend weekend retreats and summer camps.
 Summer camp and retreats are held Cross Roads Camp and Retreat Center in Port Murray, NJ.
-The NJ Synod of the ELCA sponsors youth events such as Among the Wolves middle school retreat and Serve DC summer mission trip.
+The NJ Synod of the ELCA sponsors youth events such as New Jersey Synod Youth Retreat.